Lowmead, Queensland: Geography

+The Bruce Highway passes through the south-west of the locality (entering from Kolonga to the south and exiting to Gindoran to the north).

 History

 In 1887, 14350 acres of land were resumed from the Toweran pastoral run.
 The land was offered for selection for the establishment of small farms on 17 April 1887.

 Lowmead Provisional School opened on 20 May 1908.
 It was upgraded to a State School in 1911.
 Due to low enrolments, the school closed on 12 December 1975 but reopened 23 January 1978.
+In January and March 2013, the school was flooded, causing students to miss a number of weeks of school at the start of the school year.

+The Lowmead railway station once served the town, but it is now closed.
+It was west of the junction of Lowmead Road and John Clifford Way (24.52943°S 151.75202°E).